subraatakumar/DSA-JavaScript/subratsir/what-is-hoisting.md

 Surprisingly typeof a hoisted let or const will through error because we can check the type of an undeclared variable as undefined.

+## Function Hoisting in JavaScript

+Functions can be hoisted but not arrow funcions.